w3hc/rukh/README.md

 - LangChain.js
 - Mistral `ministral-3b-2410`

-Any other LLM service can be added (Anthropic, OpenAI, DeepSeek).
+Any other LLM service can be added (Anthropic, OpenAI, DeepSeek, or any).

 ## Install